 Former Disney Game Producer Talks Capcom, Disneyland, Salad

-Posing in front of her Game Player’s Magazine DuckTales Gameboy Game of the Year trophy, former Disney game producer Darlene Lacey (formerly Darlene Waddington) refreshes her memory by visiting Nintendo Player’s Adventures in the Magic Kingdom game tribute page.
+Posing in front of her Game Player’s magazine DuckTales Gameboy Game of the Year trophy, former Disney game producer Darlene Lacey, formerly Darlene Waddington, refreshes her memory by visiting the site’s Adventures in the Magic Kingdom game tribute page.

 Darlene, before we get going, I just wanted to say, from the bottom of my heart, thank you for all of your hard work.
 You made my childhood, as well as many others, much brighter.

 Mike, it makes me happy to see that you and many people have great memories of this game.
 One never knows until kids are grown how much they might appreciate something you make.

 My memory is a bit rusty on the subject of this game, so my answers are given to you based upon the best of my recollection.
 If some other person involved were to have another take on a given topic, I wouldn’t rule it out as correct!

 Capcom’s Santa Clara, California headquarters.
 (Image source: Google Earth)

 You worked as a Disney producer back in the day.
 What exactly were your duties in regards to the Capcom titles?
 Did you work inside of Capcom’s Santa Clara headquarters, or were games sent to you at another location?